STUDY JAPANESE ONLINE WITH NATIVES HERE

 It is easy to follow successful Japanese movies as they are present on streaming platforms like Netflix, MUBI and Telecine Play.
 Recent hits often appear at film festivals, which increasingly have online versions.

-Second BluRay Hunt experts, a portal aimed at DVD and BluRay collectors, there are also special editions of Japanese classics that cannot be missed on the shelves of movie fans in the land of the rising sun, with emphasis on the “boxes” with the work of Ozu released by the versatile.
+According to a portal aimed at DVD and BluRay collectors, there are also special editions of Japanese classics that should not be missing from the shelves of movie fans from the land of the rising sun, especially the "boxes" of Ozu's work released by Versatile.

 Do you know the history of cinema in Japan?